blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Leptons.md

 - They have the spin quantum number of 1/2
-- They don't color charge
+- They don't have color charge
-- They participate in strong interactions
+- They participate in weak interactions

 ### Three generations
 1. Electron and Electron Neutrino